7h0ma5/CloudShack/README.md

 ## Installation

-There are currently no binary distributions of CloudShack, so you have to build it yourself.
-The only requirement is [node.js](http://www.nodejs.org).
+The only requirement for CloudShack is [node.js](http://www.nodejs.org).

+You can install the latest release via npm:

+    # npm install -g cloudshack

-To fetch all libraries and build everything just run the following command:
+If you want to run the latest source code just run the following

-    node run build

-Now the server can be started by running:
+commands:

+    $ cd CloudShack
+    $ npm install
-    node start
+    $ npm start

 ## License
 Copyright (C) 2014 Thomas Gatzweiler, DL2IC